4 Product Marketing and Campaign Management Partnership Strategies

 - Campaign landing page conversion rates

-Depending on how much collaboration takes place from messaging to copy, each function could share campaign goals as well.
+Depending on the level of collaboration, from messaging to copy, each function could also share campaign goals.

 The entire focus of a campaign manager is to create content and copy that converts.
-Whether it’s survey results, email campaigns, or social media posts, the goal is to get the audience to engage.
-That’s where the audience insights from product marketing play a big role in the creation of messaging and content.
+Whether it’s survey results, email campaigns, or social media posts, the goal is to get the target market to engage.
+That’s where audience insights from PM play a big role in the creation of messaging and content.

 3. Messaging

-As we mentioned previously, campaign managers are much more metrics focused.
+Campaign managers are much more metrics-focused.
 While they may have technical solution knowledge, it’s a mistake to assume they do.
-This is a main reason they rely on product marketers to translate technical language into high level messaging.
+This is a main reason they rely on product marketers to translate technical language into high-level messaging.

 Product marketers are translators, communicators, and project managers.
-They take technical information from the product managers or engineers and translate it to common language, with few exceptions.
+They take technical information from the product managers or engineers and translate it into a common language, with few exceptions.

 In smaller organizations where product marketers wear multiple hats, they sometimes write copy and create content since they know the customer so intimately.
 However, in most organizations, campaign managers take the high-level messaging around challenges and pain points to create impactful copy for creative campaigns.

-To ensure continuity and consistency in the message, it makes sense for product marketers and campaign managers to collaborate on conception and build out campaigns.
-In that situation, it’s important to clarify where that overlap ends and when product marketers pass the baton to campaign managers.
-Clarification on both sides will help avoid frustration by keeping each role focused on their own objectives.
+For better continuity and consistency in the message, it makes sense for product marketing and campaign management teams to collaborate on conception and build out campaigns.
+It’s also important to clarify where that overlap ends and when product marketers pass the baton to campaign managers.
+Clarification on both sides will help avoid frustration by keeping each role focused on its own objectives.

-And don’t forget – the alignment on messaging isn’t a one-way street.
-The feedback loop is critical to continue to evolve messaging for that living audience insights document.
-Campaign managers need to communicate results of A/B campaign tests, especially when successful campaigns include a variation or different messages than what was originally intended.
+And don’t forget, the alignment on messaging isn’t a one-way street.
+The feedback loop is critical to continuing to evolve the messaging for the living audience insights document.
+Campaign managers need to communicate the results of A/B campaign tests, especially when successful campaigns include a variation or different messages than what was originally intended.

 - To product marketers for messaging, enablement, and sales playbooks